-The Philadelphia Film Festival, October 22-November 1, 2020 is an annual eleven day festival featuring Philadelphia premieres of international, domestic, and local films, as well as retrospective tributes, forums and panels, and parties.
+The Philadelphia Film Festival is an annual eleven-day event featuring Philadelphia premieres of international, domestic, and local films, as well as retrospective tributes, Q&As, and parties.

 Over the past several years, the Festival has grown to become not only a local gem that Philadelphians look forward to every year, but also an important festival within the industry as a whole.
 The quality of the programming has been stellar, known for scouring submissions and Festivals year-round for the perfect lineup for Philadelphia audiences.
-Past Festivals have featured some of the most highly-anticipated and eventual award-winning films, including The Banshees of Inisherin, All the Beauty and the Bloodshed, Drive My Car, Sound of Metal, One Night in Miami, Knives Out, Jojo Rabbit, Marriage Story, Waves, The Irishman, Lady Bird, La La Land, and Best Picture Winners Moonlight, Spotlight, Birdman (or the Unexpected Virtue of Ignorance), 12 Years a Slave, and The Artist.
+Past Festivals have featured some of the most highly-anticipated and eventual award-winning films, including The Banshees of Inisherin, All the Beauty and the Bloodshed, Drive My Car, Sound of Metal, One Night in Miami, Knives Out, Jojo Rabbit, Marriage Story, Lady Bird, La La Land, and Best Picture Winners Parasite, Moonlight, Spotlight, Birdman (or the Unexpected Virtue of Ignorance), 12 Years a Slave, and The Artist.

-The Festival also welcomes a large number of guests, bringing filmmakers, actors, distributors and industry professionals to experience the Festival and Philadelphia.
+Every year, the Festival also welcomes a large number of guests, bringing filmmakers, actors, distributors and industry professionals to experience the Festival and Philadelphia.
 We are excited to continue and expand this year.
-Past guests have included: Bruce Willis, M. Night Shyamalan, Damien Chazelle, Joel Edgerton, Rian Johnson, Jason Reitman, Paul Dano, Karen Gillan, Todd Haynes, Lee Daniels, Jonathan Demme, Alexander Payne, Paul Rudd, David O. Russell, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, and Submarine Entertainment.
+Past guests have included: Bruce Willis, M. Night Shyamalan, Damien Chazelle, Alex Winter, Rian Johnson, Jason Reitman, Paul Dano, Karen Gillan, Todd Haynes, Lee Daniels, Jonathan Demme, Alexander Payne, Paul Rudd, David O. Russell, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, and Submarine Entertainment.

 The Philadelphia Film Festival was named one of Top 50 Film Festivals Worth the Entry Fee in 2020 by MovieMaker Magazine.